Review

 Ethics and Legality

-It is a tool - a very fun tool - and it should be treated as such.
+The Flipper Zero is a tool – a very fun tool – and it should be treated as such.
 Inherently, it’s no more evil than a pocket knife.
-It’s how it’s used and the intent behind usage that matters.
+It’s how it’s used and the intent behind that usage that matters.
+People who use it with malice and ill intent absolutely should and are held to the standards of the law and receiving of appropriate consequences.

 Community